CRE Talent Quality – Is it the Peter Principle Writ Large?

 NEXTalent Marketplace Curates the Matching of Mentors/Coaches & Mentees

-There are other factors for managers rising one level beyond their competence.
+There are other factors that lead managers to rise one level beyond their competence.
 For instance, lazy management may find it easier to reward incompetence by pushing it forward or into another department than to deal with it.
-The promotion of incompetence is not uncommon in organizations where the leadership style is Utilitarian or Directive.
+The promotion of incompetence is not uncommon in organizations with a Utilitarian or Directive leadership style.
 Acquiescent employees are promoted to lofty positions in top-down organizations because they are non-threatening to their leaders.
 Non-threatening is the best thing you can be in a toxic environment.
 It’s the principal job requirement.
-However, with the advent of a hybrid/remote distributive workforce combined with the scarcity of quality talent, this hierarchical dissonance is rapidly shifting.
+However, with the advent of a hybrid/remote distributed workforce, combined with the scarcity of high-quality talent, this hierarchical dissonance is rapidly shifting.
 The best and the brightest will simply bypass these organizations.

-The range of today’s performance mandates are often highly complex and executed with minimal support requiring job talent cable of operating at the upper end of their performance profile.
+The range of today’s performance mandates is often highly complex and executed with minimal support, requiring job talent capable of operating at the upper end of their performance profile.
 We find junior development and construction project managers who benchmark high for Senior Project Manager and Project Director pushed beyond their “learned” level of competence.
-The consequence of moving quality talent forward beyond their level of knowledge without adequate mentorship and job shadowing programs will translate into incumbents experiencing shorter tenure in higher positions, more frequent terminations and unnecessarily harmed careers.
+The consequence of moving high-quality talent beyond their level of knowledge without adequate mentorship and job shadowing programs will result in incumbents experiencing shorter tenures in higher positions, more frequent terminations, and unnecessarily harmed careers.

-The current solution is to offer in-house group training and underwriting the cost of external college courses.
-This approach is a one size fits all solution.
+The current solution is to offer in-house group training and to underwrite the cost of external college courses.
+This approach is a one-size-fits-all solution.
 People learn differently.
 Some learn by doing or are experiential.
-Some by theoretical reasoning and prefer course work, while others are more linguistically oriented and learn by listening through job shadowing.
+Some learn through theoretical reasoning and prefer coursework, while others are more linguistically oriented and learn by listening through job shadowing.
 Understanding an employee’s learning style allows a firm to personalize its career development.
-Rutherford International offers a Mentor and Coaching matching program where we test for learning styles and match mentees to mentors and executive coaches.
+Rutherford International offers a Mentor and Coaching matching program in which we assess learning styles and match mentees with mentors and executive coaches.

 Learn More About Rutherford International’s Mentor & Coaching Program